12 month sleep regression: Myth or real?

 Tip #1: Don’t drop the nap too early

-Some babies may continue to sleep well if they skip a nap here and there, but most children this age aren’t able to comfortably handle napping just once a day, all week long.
-A full typically happens between 14 - 18 months old.
+Some babies may continue to sleep well if they skip a nap here and there, but most children this age aren’t able to comfortably handle napping just once a day all week long.
+Instead, it’s typically ideal to between 14 - 18 months old.

 Try to hold onto the for another couple of months, especially if your child is waking frequently at night (or too early in the morning) because they’ve been skipping naps.
 You may need to adjust your baby’s sleep times to encourage two naps per day.
-Check out our sample .
+Check out our sample for a closer look at what you may expect when it comes to sleep at this age.

 Tip #2: Lengthen wake windows

-While most babies aren’t ready to drop a nap at this age, many are ready for longer wake windows.
-If your baby is suddenly struggling to sleep at nap or bedtime, consider lengthening wake windows to 3.5 - 4 hours in between sleep periods.
+Rather than dropping a nap now, consider longer wake windows.
+If your baby is suddenly struggling to sleep at nap or bedtime, try shifting to 3.5 - 4 hours in between sleep periods for your little one.
 Longer wake windows can help ensure your baby is tired enough for both naps.

-This may temporarily result in less total night's sleep.
-But as long as your baby’s getting at least 10 hours of sleep at night, the 2-nap schedule with the longer wake windows usually results in better overall sleep than dropping the nap too early.
+Shifting naps a bit later can temporarily lead to less total overnight sleep, since bedtime will likely move later too.
+But as long as your baby’s getting at least 10 hours of sleep at night, the 2-nap schedule with longer wake windows usually results in better overall sleep than dropping the nap too early.
+Along with the number of hours, we recommend keeping tabs on your child’s mood and energy levels when determining if they’re getting enough sleep.
+Some little ones have higher or lower sleep needs and that’s OK!

 Tip #3: Give plenty of milestone practice time

 If your baby is tackling a new developmental milestone, like pulling up or walking, be sure to give them plenty of opportunities to practice during the day.
-This may help them master the skill faster.
-That could mean less time spent with your baby “stuck” in the standing position in the crib, unsure of how to return to a seated position.
+This may help them master the skill faster — and help alleviate the desire to work on their new skills when they should be sleeping.

 Tip #4: Maintain consistent pre-sleep routines